 I have my Master’s degree in social work.
-I’ve taught and lectured on depression to mental health professionals hundreds of times across the U.S. But I believe it’s my own experience with depression that has best positioned me to run Face It and help the men who come through our doors.
+I’ve taught and lectured on depression to mental health professionals hundreds of times across the U.S. and I am on staff in the Department of Family Medicine and Community Health in the University of Minnesota’s School of Medicine.
+But I believe it’s my own experience with depression that has best positioned me to run Face It and help the men who come through our doors.

 Back in 2002, with my wife at work and my three young children sound asleep, I sat with the barrel of a loaded gun in my mouth with every intention of ending my life.
 The never-ending pain, the constant voices in my head telling me what a failure I was, and a misguided belief that I would be doing those around me a favor by ending my life had led me to this point.
 Thankfully, the cries of my then nine-month-old daughter interrupted this very ill-conceived plan, giving me the chance to overcome my own depression and found Face It.